m-alperen-karakus/Netger-Mainpage/README.md

 👆🏻 In this project i worked with 3 people.
+We made excatly copy of Netger mainpage (https://netger.net).